 His brother, Farruh Yusupov, works at Radio Free Europe/Radio Liberty’s headquarters in Prague.
 In 2012, he and a colleague published a series of stories detailing the financial corruption of the president’s daughter, Galnara Karimov.
-Shortly afterwards, his brother Aziz’s problems began.
+Shortly afterward, Aziz’s problems began.

 Aziz Yusupov’s identification and computer were confiscated by Uzbek police, making it impossible for him to travel outside his hometown, Ferghana.
 He was under constant surveillance.